21 Factors that Influence the First Impression of Your Website’s Visitors

 11. Clarity of Purpose – New visitors should be able to very quickly determine the purpose of a website.
 Many sites effectively incorporate this into their branding by using a descriptive tag line that sums up the site’s purpose.
 About Us pages are also helpful for communicating purpose.

 12. Unprofessional Items – Some items like low-quality animated GIFs and hit counters can give a negative first impression.
 Generally anything that makes your site look like it was designed 10 years ago should be avoided.

 13. Quality of Images and Photos – It’s amazing how much impact a high-quality photo or graphic can have on a design.
 Fortunately, there are plenty of resources online for getting high-quality, low-cost photos, and some are even free.
 Searching for a good free picture may not be worth the time it takes when you can find one faster and pay $1 or $2.
-For a list of places to find photos online, see Stock Photography Resources.

 14. Accessibility – Accessibility is a big buzzword in web design.
 The reality is that not all of your visitors will fall into the mould of the average visitor.
 Some will have handicaps, some will use older browsers, some will have slower connections, etc. If your website is not accessible to a visitor it’s almost guaranteed to create a bad impression.

 15. Popups and Pop-unders – Most internet surfers now have some sort of popup blocker, but some websites are still using them.
 Most visitors don’t appreciate popups that aren’t blocked, and this can create a bad impression.
 Some sites, however, still use popups effectively, so it’s something that you will have to weigh the pros and cons.